bertrandvidal/parse_this/README.md

     print(parse_this(concatenate_str))
 ```

-Calling this script with the same command line arguments `yes --two 3` will also
-return `'yesyesyes'` as expected.
+Calling this script with the same command line arguments `yes --two 3` will also return `'yesyesyes'` as expected.

 Classmethods
 ------------

-In a similar fashion you can parse line arguments for classmethods:
+In a similar fashion you can parse command line arguments for classmethods:

 ```python
 from parse_this import create_parser